Blaziator/VaultRoom/DECISIONS.md

 timeline, and automated tests for unauthorized and expired/revoked access.

-Left out: magic-byte file-type validation, and a dedicated bulk/multi-owner collection flow (explicitly out of scope — see "Where this could go next" in the problem statement itself).
+Left out: magic-byte file-type validation, and a dedicated bulk/multi-owner collection flow (explicitly out of scope — see "Where this could go next" in the problem statement itself), and a frontend control for archiving a claimed room (the backend route exists and works, but no button calls it in the current UI).

 ## Architecture